AhmetFurkanDEMIR/Online-Istanbul-Applied-Data-Science-102-Bootcamp/README.md

 * The notebooks explained in the course belong to ![Engin Deniz ALPMAN](https://github.com/EnginAlpman).

 * I finished this bootcamp on November 7th.
+Certificate link : https://verified.cv/tr/verify/749221565782

 # Lessons